DenialAdams/roland/README.md

 Linux: http://www.brick.codes/roland/rolandc
 Windows: http://www.brick.codes/roland/rolandc.exe

+Alternatively, you can build `rolandc` yourself by running `cargo build --release` and taking the binary out of the `target/release/` directory.

 ## Informal Specification

 Roland is a procedural programming language roughly at the level of C. If you have experience programming in any C-like language, you won't find much surprising here.
 That being said, here I'll enumerate the fundamentals and notable features.